xcat2/confluent-docs/docs/sles12deploy.md

 ---

-After performing copycds on disk 2 of the SLES 12 media, SuSE may experience problems interacting with the install source, such as:
+After performing copycds on disk 2 of the SLES 12 media, SUSE may experience problems interacting with the install source, such as:

 ```
 File '/media.2/media' not found on medium